Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 ## Generation

-Once we have trained our network, we hope that given a starting sequence, it can predict the next token.
-If we feed that output sequence back in to the model, we get the next token and so on.
-We can repeat this to get any length sequence, however our model input length will be capped at the number of input tokens we chose when we designed the model so if our sequence exceeds this length we will need to truncate the oldest tokens.
+Once we have trained our network, we hope that given a starting sequence it can reliably predict the next token.
+If we feed that output sequence back in to the model, we get the *next* token and so on.
+We can repeat this to get any length of sequence.
+Our model input length however is capped at the length we chose when we selecting its parameters, so if our generated sequence exceeds this we will need to truncate the oldest tokens.

 A fun subjective test was to take the intro from a song that the model hadn't seen and ask it to continue it.
 Even with the relatively small video game data set, this showed some promise and would often generate quite musical and suitable passages.
 One thing that was apparent however was that once tokens had moved outside the context window, they would be forgotten.
 This prevents incorporation of longer themes and refrains in the music and prevents the model really getting the overall essence of the piece.